strid3r21/BeeS3-Arduino-Helper/README.md

-# Smart Bee Designs Bee S3 Arduino Helper Library
+# Bee S3 Arduino Helper Library

 Examples can be found in the [examples directory](./examples/), these can also be loaded from the examples menu in the Arduino IDE.